Thomas Hughes

-Thomas Hughes QC (20 October 182222 March 1896) was an English lawyer, judge, politician and author.
+Thomas Hughes QC (20 October 1822 – 22 March 1896) was an English lawyer, judge, politician and author.
 He is most famous for his novel Tom Brown's School Days (1857), a semi-autobiographical work set at Rugby School, which Hughes had attended.
 It had a lesser-known sequel, Tom Brown at Oxford (1861).

-Hughes had numerous other interests, in particular as a Member of Parliament, in the British co-operative movement, and in a settlement—Rugby, Tennessee, USA—reflecting his values.
+Hughes had numerous other interests, in particular as a Member of Parliament, in the British co-operative movement, and in a settlement—Rugby, Tennessee, US—reflecting his values.

 Early life

 Hughes was the second son of John Hughes, editor of the Boscobel Tracts (1830), and was born in Uffington, Berkshire (now Oxfordshire).
 He had six brothers, and one sister, Jane Senior, who later became Britain's first female civil servant.
 At the age of eight he was sent to Twyford School, a preparatory public school near Winchester, where he remained until the age of eleven.
 In February 1834 he went to Rugby School, which was then under the celebrated Thomas Arnold, a contemporary of his father at Oriel College, Oxford.

 Hughes excelled at sports rather than in scholarship, and his school career culminated in a cricket match at Lord's Cricket Ground.
 In 1842 he went on to Oriel College, and graduated BA in 1845.
 At Oxford, he played cricket for the university team in the annual University Match against Cambridge University, also at Lord's, and a match still regarded as first-class cricket.